 One of the most commonly tested bundling rules on the CPC exam involves endoscopy procedures.
 The rule states: when a surgical endoscopy is performed, the diagnostic endoscopy is always bundled into the surgical endoscopy code and cannot be billed separately.

 For example, if a physician performs a colonoscopy and finds and removes a polyp, you code only the colonoscopy with polypectomy.
-You do not also code a diagnostic colonoscopy โ the diagnostic scope was part of getting to the polyp and is bundled into the therapeutic code.
+You do not also code a diagnostic colonoscopy — the diagnostic scope was part of getting to the polyp and is bundled into the therapeutic code.

-NCCI also includes mutually exclusive edits โ pairs of codes that by definition or medical impossibility cannot reasonably be performed on the same patient on the same day.
+NCCI also includes mutually exclusive edits — pairs of codes that by definition or medical impossibility cannot reasonably be performed on the same patient on the same day.
 Unlike procedure-to-procedure edits where one code is a component of another, mutually exclusive codes are simply services that cannot logically both occur.
 For example, codes for a total and a partial removal of the same organ are mutually exclusive.

-| Modifier | Name | When to Use |
+| Modifier | Name | Use When |

 |---|---|---|